nataliegnelson/P4/content/home/apply.md

 +++

-**Applications are due by 11:59 PM on January 15, 2020.** Complete applications include all of the following materials:
+**DEADLINE EXTENDED: Applications are due by 11:59 PM on January 20, 2020.** Complete applications include all of the following materials:

 * [Application form](https://forms.gle/1yNa5gupm8NkCsfy9)
   * The application includes optional questions on demographics and the following required question: What is the statistical method you most enjoyed learning about and why?
 Explain in 5-10 sentences.